-The insulation system of SIMOTICS machines significantly exceeds the requirements of stress category C (IVIC C = high stress).
-If voltage peaks higher than those specified according to IVIC C can occur, then observe the data in the respective Catalog (http://w3app.siemens.com/mcms/infocenter/content/en/Pages/order_form.aspx):
+The insulation system of SIMOTICS machines always complies with the requirements of stress category C (IVIC C = high stress).
+If voltage peaks higher than those specified according to IVIC C can occur, then please contact your Siemens partner:

-- For a line voltage (converter input voltage) up to max.
-480 V and operation connected to a SINAMICS G / SINAMICS S converter with uncontrolled/controlled infeed: Comply with the guidelines for configuring motor and converter. - For line voltages (converter input voltages) higher than 480 V, motors, which are ordered for converter operation, have an appropriate insulation system. - Operation with a converter from another manufacturer: Comply with the permissible voltage peaks according to IEC 60034-18-41 in accordance with stress category C, dependent on the particular line voltage (converter input voltage) and the motor insulation system.
+- For a line supply voltage (converter input voltage) up to max.
+480 V, and when controlled from a SINAMICS G/SINAMICS S converter with uncontrolled/controlled infeed: Comply with the guidelines for configuring motor and converter. - For line voltages (converter input voltages) higher than 480 V, motors, which are ordered for converter operation, have an appropriate insulation system. - Operation with a converter from another manufacturer: Comply with the permissible voltage peaks according to IEC 60034-18-41 in accordance with stress category C, dependent on the particular line voltage (converter input voltage) and the motor insulation system.